 There are three companies operating on the route:

-The last buses go at around 5 pm and you need to allow plenty of time to get there as traffic can cause delays, because they go through Geneva city centre.
+Allow plenty of time to get there as traffic can cause delays, because they go through Geneva city centre.
 They are extremely reliable, however, and can be very useful at off-peak times when the transfers don’t run so often.
-Chamonix to Geneva Airport bus times from Altibus

 Easybus and Ouibus (Airport only)